luciangreen/listprologinterpreter/LPI_docs.md

 `interpret(Debug,Query,Functions,Result).`

 Where:
-Debug - on or off for trace
+Debug - on or off for trace,
-Query - the query
+Query - the query,
-Functions - the algorithm
+Functions - the algorithm,
-Result - the result
+Result - the result.

 For example:
 ```